-Two findings reported deficiencies in timekeeping systems.
+Four findings reported deficiencies in timekeeping systems and failure to consistently follow the timekeeping system.
 These findings were significant because accurate and reliable timekeeping is essential to ensuring that grantee staff did not violate the prohibitions or restrictions imposed by Congress.

-LSC Fund Balance Exceeded Amount Allowed by LSC Regulations
+LSC Fund Balance

-One finding reported that a grantee had an LSC fund balance that exceeded the amount LSC regulations allow.
-The grantee had not received a waiver from LSC to allow the funds to be retained.
-Excess fund balance findings are significant because they indicate that grantees may not be making the proper use of LSC funds.
+Two findings reported that grantees' LSC fund balance exceeded the amount LSC regulations allow.
+At the time of the audit, the grantees had not received waivers from LSC.
+A third grantee had a deficit in its LSC fund account balance.
+Fund balance findings are significant because they could indicate that grantees are not making the proper use of LSC funds.